lah7/gtk3-classic/README.Patches.md

   * You can re-enable client shadows by setting `GTK_CSD=1` environment variable.
 Technically, this forces CSD on the window, so use wisely.
 * Minimize, maximize and close buttons, window title and subtitle are removed from headerbar (unless the program version uses the `libhandy` library)

+Our patches don't currently support disabling CSDs under Wayland. [(#28)](https://github.com/lah7/gtk3-classic/issues/28) For now, a workaround could be to use the X11 backend.

+    GDK_BACKEND=x11

 ## File Chooser